 - a.
 Subject to the Bank's review and approval, the member will determine that the household's income does not exceed 80% of the median income for the area in which the property is located (as set forth in the AHP and DPP Income Calculation Guidelines and DPP Program Guide) and will apply to the Bank for a reservation of funding for the homebuyer.
 The date on which the member determines that the household is income eligible for DPP assistance based on the income documents submitted to the Bank will be deemed the enrollment date. - b.
-All households using the set-aside subsidy must complete a homebuyer education and counseling program provided by a HUD Approved Counseling Agency or an online platform approved by the Bank. - c.
+All households using the set-aside subsidy must complete a homebuyer education and counseling program provided by a Counseling Agency or an online platform approved by the Bank, listed within the Bank's DPP Program Guide. - c.
 A minimum of one-third of households accessing set-aside funds must be first-time homebuyers, pursuant to the first-time homebuyer requirement in section 1291.12(b) of the Regulations.
-A first-time homebuyer is defined by the Bank as a household meeting any one of the following criteria:
+A first-time homebuyer is defined by the Bank as a household meeting any one of the following criteria: - i.

-- i.
 An unmarried individual, or an individual and his or her spouse, who has/have not owned a home during the three-year period prior to the date of purchase of a home with AHP assistance. - ii.
 A divorced, legally separated, or widowed individual who has only owned with a (former) spouse. - iii.
-An unmarried individual, or an individual and his or her spouse, who has/have only owned a property that was not in compliance with state, local, or model building codes, and which cannot be brought into compliance for less than the cost of constructing a permanent structure. - d.
-Households may only receive a set-aside subsidy once every five (5) years. - 3.
-Maximum grant amount - a.
-Grants to households cannot exceed \$6,000, except as provided below. - b.
+An unmarried individual, or an individual and his or her spouse, who has/have only owned a property that was not in compliance with state, local, or model building codes, and which cannot be brought into compliance for less than the cost of constructing a permanent structure.

+3. Maximum grant amount

+- a.
+Grants to households cannot exceed \$10,000, except as provided below. - b.
 For DPP, homebuyers must contribute a minimum of \$1,000 (net) toward the purchase of the home. - c.
 For DPP Advantage, there is no required homebuyer contribution.
-The grant amount is the lesser of 25% of the first mortgage amount or \$6,000. - d.
-Program utilization will be monitored throughout the year, and if Bank management determines that the funds allocated to the Set-Aside Program are not likely to be reserved prior to program year-end, the CIO, based on an evaluation of needed down payment assistance within the Seventh District, is authorized to increase the maximum grant amount per household to up to \$12,000, effective on or after August 1, 2022, for either DPP, DPP Advantage, or both.
-The minimum borrower contribution shall remain \$1,000 for DPP. - e.
-At any time during the year, the CIO will have the discretion to allow a maximum grant amount per household of up to \$22,000, as well as other concessions or exceptions, as permitted by the Regulations, for grants made through the Set-Aside Program as part of any program implemented by the Bank to provide disaster relief, as authorized by the Bank's Board of Directors and announced on the Bank's public website.
-The CIO will inform the Affordable Housing Committee of the Board of Directors and the Bank will notify participating members of any such change to the maximum grant amount per household for 2022. - 4.
-Eligible uses of AHP direct subsidy condominium or cooperative housing unit or manufactured housing, to be used as the household's primary residence.
+The grant amount is the lesser of 25% of the first mortgage amount or \$10,000. - d.
+Program utilization will be monitored throughout the year, and if Bank management determines that the funds allocated to the Set-Aside Program are not likely to be reserved prior to program year-end, the CIO, based on an evaluation of needed down payment assistance within the Seventh District, is authorized to increase the maximum grant amount per household to up to \$12,000, effective on or after August 1, 2023, for either DPP, DPP Advantage, or both.
+The minimum borrower contribution shall remain \$1,000 for DPP.

+e.
+At any time during the year, the CIO will have the discretion to allow a maximum grant amount per household not to exceed the amount annually authorized by the FHFA per the Regulations, as well as other concessions or exceptions permitted by the Regulations, for grants made through the Set-Aside Program, as authorized by the Bank's Board of Directors and announced on the Bank's public website.
+The CIO will inform the Affordable Housing Committee of the Board of Directors and the Bank will notify participating members of any such change to the maximum grant amount per household for 2023.

+4. Eligible uses of AHP direct subsidy

-Households must use the subsidy to pay for down payment, closing costs, counseling, or rehabilitation assistance in connection with the household's purchase or rehabilitation of an owner-occupied unit, including a
+Households must use the subsidy to pay for down payment, closing costs, counseling, or rehabilitation assistance in connection with the household's purchase or rehabilitation of an owner-occupied unit, including a condominium or cooperative housing unit or manufactured housing, to be used as the household's primary residence.